-(A) Nothing in this Article or elsewhere in this Agreement shall be construed to permit the Union or an employee to process a grievance: (1) on behalf of any employee without his consent, or (2) when the subject of such (employee's) grievance is, at the same time, the subject of an administrative action, an appeal before a governmental board or agency, or a court proceeding.

-(B) All grievances will be presented at the Oral Step or Step 1, with the following exceptions:

-(1) If a grievance arises from the action of an official higher than the Step 1

-Management Representative, the grievance shall be initiated at Step 2 or 3 as appropriate, by submitting a grievance form as set forth in Step 1 within 14 days following the occurrence of the event giving rise to the grievance.

-(2) The Union shall have the right to bring a class action grievance on behalf of employees in its own name concerning disputes relating to the interpretation or application of this Agreement.
+- (A) Nothing in this Article or elsewhere in this Agreement shall be construed to permit the PBA or an employee to process a grievance: (1) on behalf of any employee without his consent, or (2) when the subject of such (employee's) grievance is, at the same time, the subject of an administrative action, an appeal before a governmental board or agency, or a court proceeding. - (B) All grievances will be presented at the Oral Step or Step 1, with the following exceptions: - (1) If a grievance arises from the action of an official higher than the Step 1 Management Representative, the grievance shall be initiated at Step 2 or 3 as appropriate, by submitting a grievance form as set forth in Step 1 contained in Appendix B within 15 days following the occurrence of the event giving rise to the grievance. - (2) If the grievance arises from an agency action listed in Article 7(1)(A) of this Agreement, a grievance shall be initiated at Step 2 by submitting a grievance form as contained in Appendix B within 15 days following the event giving rise to the grievance. - (23) The PBA shall have the right to bring a class action grievance on behalf of employees in its own name concerning disputes relating to the interpretation or application of this Agreement.
 Such grievance shall not include disciplinary actions taken against any employee.
-The Union's election to proceed under this Article shall preclude it from proceeding in another forum on the same issue.
-The class action grievance shall list the employees adversely impacted by the dispute relating to the interpretation or application of the Agreement.
-Such grievance shall be initiated at Step 2 of this procedure, in accordance with the provisions set forth herein, within 14 days of the occurrence of the event giving rise to the grievance.
+The PBA's election to proceed under this Article shall preclude it from proceeding in another forum on the same issue.
+The class action grievance form shall identify the specific group (i.e., employees' job classification(s), work unit(s), institution(s), etc.) adversely impacted by the dispute relating to the interpretation or application of the Agreement.
+Such grievance shall be initiated at Step 2 or, where more than one agency is implicated, Step 3 of this procedure in accordance with the provisions set forth herein, by submitting a grievance form as contained in Appendix B, within 15 days of following the occurrence of the event giving rise to the grievance.

-(C) An employee who has not attained permanent status in his current position may only file non-discipline grievances.
-Non-discipline grievances filed by probationary employees are final and binding at Step 3 unless the processing of such grievances is further limited by specific provisions of this Agreement.
+(C) An employee who has not attained permanent status in his current position and therefore may be disciplined without a showing of cause may only file non-discipline grievances unless the processing of such grievances is further limited by specific provisions of this Agreement.